mindscan-de/BrightFlux/README.md

   * load video annotations from disk
   * link video time stamps to data frame time stamps / create a sync with video, by selecting a log entry
   * sync video position from video slider to log position and locate nearest following time stamp in data frame
+  * save sync positions to video annotation files as meta data

 Also one note, just because the features are implemented somehow, it doesn't mean, that they are easy to use